There’s a good reason the movie industry makes you sit through 30 minutes of previews before the main attraction begins: premarketing works.

 If you put a low price on the property and entice a sizable crowd, don’t be surprised if prospective tenants bid up the price and ultimately give you more than you asked for.
 If that strategy sounds too risky, you could instead provide short-term incentives.
 For example, you could offer the lower-than-market value for the first three months of the contract rather than the entire 12 months.

-Wherever you post your listing, whether through Cozy or on Zillow, the lower price will be displayed, so in the description, explain the terms of the contract.
+Wherever you post your listing, such as on Cozy, the lower price will be displayed, so in the description, explain the terms of the contract.
 In many cases, people sort listings by price, so having yours at $200 less than comparable houses can really drive traffic to your listing.
 You could also consider offering a free month of rent if someone signs a contract within the first few days the house is available.
 Don’t be afraid to think about pricing your property in a different way.

 3. Creative copy

 A good listing matters.
 Too many landlords “feature dump” in their listings: “Granite countertops, hardwood floors, stainless steel appliances—too much to list!”
 This is redundant.
 Most renters probably already saw these things when they looked at your photos.
 Instead, follow the “FBE” approach:

 Identify a feature, and tie it to a benefit and emotion.

 Granite countertops are a feature, the fact that they’re pretty is the benefit, and the idea that they’ll provide a backdrop for a lifetime of memories is an emotion you could evoke.
 Your copy could say, “Beautiful countertops you’ll love to gather around during the holidays to create lasting memories.”

 When structuring your listing, keep in mind that prospective tenants might not read past your first sentence, so make sure it features your unique selling proposition—whether that’s a premium neighborhood, a rent-free month, or flexibility on credit scores.
 Then, follow it up with five or so FBEs.

 Try it for yourself